Keeping Cool in Hot Weather

 This program is currently being offered remotely and products can be delivered directly to your home without requiring an in-person visit.
 Check your eligibility in the table below.

-Contact 617-884-6130 ext. ext.
-1107, ext.
-1124, or ext.
-1125 to schedule an appointment.
+Contact 617-884-6130 to schedule an appointment.
 CAPIC is currently operating remotely so please be prepared to leave a detailed message.
 Someone from CAPIC will return your phone call.

-Get help paying off past-due bills from Eversource.
-If you meet the income eligibility requirements below, you may qualify for Eversource’s New Start program.
-Eversource will work with you to set a monthly budget payment based on your average monthly bill.
-If you make on-time monthly payments, Eversource will forgive a portion of your past-due balance.
-Find out more here.
-To sign up, call 866-315-2496.
+If you have overdue portions of your bill, reach out to Eversource and they will work with you to spread out payments.
+If you meet the income eligibility requirements below, you may also qualify for Eversource’s New Start program.
+Through this program, Eversource will work with you to set a monthly budget payment based on your average monthly bill.
+If you make on-time monthly payments, Eversource will forgive a portion of your past due balance.
+Find out more here or call Eversource at 800-592-2000.

 Income Eligible Program